When You Are Dismissed

 And in a sense, it did.

 I was no longer someone trying to be helped.
 I was now trying to be believed.
 I chose my words more carefully and shortened my story.
+You start editing yourself before anyone asks you to.

 I didn’t lose my voice.
 I stopped leading with it.